jnsagai/behavioral_cloning/writeup_template.md

 ![alt text][image14]
 ![alt text][image15]

-After the collection process, I had 85092 number of data points.
+After the collection process, I had an 85092 number of data points.
 I then preprocessed this data by normalizing then and cropping the images for just capturing the road, as explained in the previous session.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
+The validation set helped determine if the model was over or underfitting.
 The ideal number of epochs was 7 as evidenced by the Outputting Training and Validation Loss Metrics in the image below.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

 ![alt text][image18]